Underserved Areas Are Grabbing Retail Investors’ Attention. Here’s Why.

 READ ALSO: CRE Prices Are Stabilizing

-Tell us more about how you select the right mix of tenants for neighborhood shopping centers in underserved areas.
+Tell us more about how you select the right mix of tenants for neighborhood centers in underserved areas.

 McMihelk: Understanding the market at a few levels is important.
 Conducting a good void analysis will tell you what is missing, but what it doesn’t always accurately convey is what is truly needed.
 So, we layer on processes to make sure that we aren’t missing the highest return on investment, which is usually fulfilling a need.